Hajji Janseid: Death

 In 1843, Russian units under the command Russian General V. O. Gurko were patrolling in the Middle Urup.
-The Russian army was consisted of a unit of two infantry battalions, about 500 Cossacks and 4 cannons.
+The Russian army consisted of a unit of two infantry battalions, about 500 Cossacks and 4 cannons.
 On the way back, Officer Tornau was tasked with holding a hill with about 50 Nogai princes in order to get ahead of the troops and ensure the safety of the route.

 The Circassian cavalry under Janseid was lacking the time to seize the hill and began gathering on the opposite slope.
 As Janseid and Tornau observed each other's forces through their telescopes, they saw each other and exchanged greetings from the distance.

 After an hour, Cossacks began to descend into the valley, between the two hills.
-The Circassian horsemen, numbered around 300, launched a sudden charge to the Cossacks and started to slain them.
+The Circassian horsemen, numbered around 300, launched a sudden charge to the Cossacks and started to overwhelm them.
 During the attack, the Russian infantry were far away and the cavalry support were not ready, but there was a cannon nearby.

 Artillery commander Captain Biryukov gave the order to fire, and with two canister shots from a distance of 300 paces, he struck Hajji Janseid.
 The Circassian cavalry scattered, lifted Janseid's body from amid the smoke, and quickly retreated.